 ADefault Rate@ has the meaning given to that term in Section 2.4.

+ADisposition Date@ means the date on which the Applicable Class B Interest is purchased pursuant to the auction procedure set out in Section 3.03(b) of the Series Asset LLC Agreement.

-AEquity Investment@ shall mean, as at any date of determination, the aggregate outstanding Certificate Base Amount (as defined in the Trust Agreement) plus accrued but unpaid Certificate Yield (as defined in the Trust Agreement) .
+AEquity Investment@ shall mean, as at any date of determination, the aggregate outstanding Certificate Base Amount (as defined in the Trust Agreement) of the Series Certificate plus accrued but unpaid Certificate Yield (as defined in the Trust Agreement) thereon.

 AEstimated Value@ shall mean the sum of the Equity Investment and the Notional Amount.

-AFacility Agreement@ means that certain Facility Agreement dated as of , 2000, executed by the Trust, as the issuer of the Notes, CIBC, as Agent, and the other financial institutions named therein, and any other document expressed to be made supplemental to, amending or modifying the foregoing or entered into pursuant thereto.
+AFacility Agreement@ means that certain Amended and Restated Facility Agreement dated as of May 31 November 15, 2000, executed by the Trust, as the issuer of the Notes, CIBC, as Agent, and the other financial institutions named therein, and any other document expressed to be made supplemental to, amending or modifying any of the foregoing or entered into pursuant thereto.

 AIncreased Amounts@ means, for any date, any amounts due and payable by the Trust on such date with respect to the Applicable Tranche to any of the Finance Parties (as defined in the Facility Agreement) pursuant to Section 8.4, 8.6 or 8.8 of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of ACalculation Agent.@